 Deep Vein Thrombosis (DVT) / Pulmonary Embolus (PE)

 A DVT is a blood clot that forms within the legs and blocks the veins deep within the leg.
 The symptoms of a DVT are usually a swollen, painful and firm calf and you should seek urgent medical attention.
 Occasionally this may lead to a PE (pulmonary embolus) which is a blood clot that forms in the lungs.
 Symptoms of a PE are severe shortness of breath and chest pain.
-A PE is very serious and urgent medical should be sought as a PE can result in death.
+A PE is very serious and urgent medical attention should be sought because a PE can result in death.

 Increased risks for DVT and PE include blood clotting disorders, prolonged bed rest, extensive surgery, obesity, cancer, previous DVT, paralysed leg/s and heart failure.

 To help prevent DVTs and PEs all patients wear TEDs (elastic) stockings prior to surgery and then for the following 6 weeks.
 Current guidelines show that patients are at risk of a DVT and PE for up to 12 weeks following surgery.
 During the operation, patients have pumps placed around the calves to help improve the blood circulation, hence reducing the risk of a DVT.
 Following your operation, you should be up and out of bed on the day of surgery which reduces the risk of DVT and PE.
 If this is not possible or you are on best rest (eg due to a dural tear) then the calf pumps will be continued until you are mobilising.

 Blood thinning injections may be used in patients who are at high risk of a DVT or PE however this is avoided before the surgery to prevent excess bleeding.